kai-pischke/lambda/README.md

 ## Usage

 ### Display a term :mag_right:
-The term will be [α-converted](https://en.wikipedia.org/wiki/Lambda_calculus) to so that variables are chosen in alphabetical order.
+The term will be silently [α-converted](https://en.wikipedia.org/wiki/Lambda_calculus) so that variables are chosen in alphabetical order.
 ```
 >> (λxy.x)(λx.x)
 (λab.a)(λa.a)